A Brief History

 To be honest, the economics of the way the System works are a bit complicated for the author of this article, the author not being an economist.
 Suffice to say, the economic workings operate in mysterious ways (to laymen), a situation that has often led to distrust of the Federal Reserve System and calls for its dissolution.
 Conspiracy theories aside, most Presidents and legislators seem to think the system is necessary and doing its job, although sometimes politicians are prone to criticizing the Chairman’s decisions or actions of the Board of Governors.
 In fact, the conspiracy theories about the Fed and the hatred oriented toward the system are sometimes profound!

 The 12 districts represented by the Federal Reserve Banks are Boston, New York, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas, and San Francisco.
 All but New York, Boston and Philadelphia have at least 1 branch in another city in its district.

-If you have any insight about the Federal Reserve System or any strong opinions about the system or its operation, please feel free to share the information in the comments.
+Question for students (and subscribers): If you have any insight about the Federal Reserve System or any strong opinions about the system or its operation, please feel free to share the information in the comments section below this article.

 Your readership is much appreciated!

 Lowenstein, Roger.
 America’s Bank: The Epic Struggle to Create the Federal Reserve.
 Penguin Books, 2016.